 When not at the station, you'll find her snowshoeing the trails around her neighborhood on Good Harbor Hill in winter, playing Pickleball (should be the new official national sport in her opinion), biking, reading or doing any kind of puzzle she can find...yes, Wordle is a new passion.

 Chuck is a Tofte-based photographer, storyteller and entrepreneur.
-After a decade-long career in public television, he co-founded several companies before wising up and moving to the North Shore in 2020.
+After a decade-long career in public television, he co-founded two companies and a journalism non-profit before wising up and moving to the North Shore in 2020.